-Do not shop if you are sick, have symptoms of COVID-19, or was told to self-isolate.
-If you must self-isolate, ask someone else to pick up supplies.
+Do not shop if you are sick, have symptoms of COVID-19 or were told to self-isolate.

 While you’re out shopping